-Fraud involves a person dishonestly and deliberately deceiving a victim for personal gain of property or money.
-Anyone can be a victim of fraud and the increasingly sophisticated methods that fraudsters are using to target property owners should not be ignored.
+Fraud involves a person dishonestly and deliberately deceiving a victim for personal or financial gain and this can be in terms of property or money.
+Anyone can be a victim of fraud and every property owner should be aware of the increasingly sophisticated methods that fraudsters are using.

-- Fraudsters tricking buyers into transferring money into their bank accounts instead of their solicitor’s/conveyancer’s by intercepting and changing the solicitor’s/conveyancer’s bank account details to their own.
+- fraudsters tricking buyers into transferring money into the bank account of the fraudster, instead of that of the buyer’s solicitor/conveyancer, by intercepting and changing bank account details;

 Who are fraudsters targeting?

-As the majority of property is now registered, information about it is open to the public and anyone can do a search at the HM Land Registry to establish who owns a property, whether it is mortgaged or not and even what price the property was originally purchased for.
+As the majority of property is now registered, information about it is open to the public and anyone can do a search at the HM Land Registry to establish who owns a property, whether it is mortgaged or not and even the price at which the property was originally purchased.